This page shows you how to use ICSP for PIC programming giving some ICSP connection diagrams.

-You can learn more about ICSP here
+You can learn more about ICSP here.

 MPLAB X is a big program and it is sometimes difficult to see exactly how to do the simplest task.
 One of those tasks is programming a simple hex file without doing anything else!

 The instructions below will guide you to effortlessly complete this fundamental task:

 Download MPLAB X (Currently Version 2.2)

 Start MPLAB X¦wait...wait...wait...

 ...Click Menu: File-->New Project...

-...and select “Prebuilt (Hex, Loadable
+...and select Prebuilt (Hex, Loadable Image) Project,

 Choose your programmer, in this case PICKit3.